Skip to main content

 The second definition by Merriam-Webster, to reduce or control the size of by removal of especially weak individuals, reminds me of MAGA's agenda and President Trump's Executive Orders on unlawful entry and unlawful residency, more commonly referred to as illegal immigrants.
 To pay for the culling, Congress is considering making cuts in Medicare and Medicaid programs.
 Is that to cull the poor and sick?

 There is a very clear option of taxing employers who sponsor H1B visas.
 Thousands of companies sponsor foreign employees because they claim that the knowledge and skills required for the jobs cannot be found among American citizens and Permanent Residents (green card holders).
 Tesla, Meta, Google, Amazon, and Apple have voiced that they need these specialty job visa employees to stay competitive in the world market.
 That means they are contributing to billions of dollars in revenue, so these companies shouldn't have a problem paying $50,000 per year for each H1B visa-sponsored employee.
 In addition, they can triple the current existing fees for the H1B visa applications.
-Why punish the poor and sick when there are companies benefiting billions of dollars by bringing foreign workforce into the nation?
+Why punish the poor and sick when there are companies benefiting in billions of dollars by bringing foreign workforce into the nation?
 Why not have the visa program pay for President Trump's border walls, enforcement, and mass deportation?
 Immigration enforcement costs should be paid by those benefiting from entry visas.

 It is a cruel word, culling; however, nature has shown that is how wildlife animals often survive and thrive.
 Just in case, I would like to remind everyone that we are humans and not wildlife animals.
 You may be confused since I've not been shy about my perspective on unlawful entry and residency.
 I advocate that this nation needs to enforce immigration laws.
 Policies and Executive Orders are not the laws of this nation.
 I am against open and closed borders.
 I believe in controlled borders.
 I believe in providing emergency sanctuary to those fleeing from war, political and religious massacres, and ethnic cleansing.
 I pointedly left out poverty.